-Here is a link to a fairly traditional Advent wreath.
-It does require an electric drill, fine tooth saw and wire cutters so obviously not something to let your kids do on their own.
+- Fairly traditional Advent wreath: It does require an electric drill, fine tooth saw and wire cutters so obviously not something to let your kids do on their own.

-A succulent Advent wreath – and for those of us who collect succulents this is a great way to put them to good use over the Advent and Christmas season.
+- A Succulent Advent wreath for those of us who collect succulents, this is a great way to put them to good use over the Advent and Christmas season.

-We can also make wreaths to hang on our doors or windows.
+- Make a wreath to hang on your doors or windows.

-Here is a simple Advent wreath made from an old coat hanger – great fun for all the family.
+- Simple Advent wreath made from an old coat hanger – great fun for all of the family.

-And here is a low cost eco-friendly wreath – again fun to make
+- Low cost eco-friendly wreath – again fun to make.

-And I love this one for making an Advent wreath with children’s hand prints.
-One of my friends used her own and her husbands handprints for the wreath and gave it to give to her grandkids prints as an Advent gift.
-Alternatively get the kids to make the wreath and gift it to the grandparents!
+- And I love this one for making an Advent wreath with children’s hand prints.
+One of my friends used her own and her husbands handprints for the wreath and gave it to give to her grandkids as an Advent gift.
+Alternatively, get the kids to make the wreath and gift it to the grandparents!

 Create an Advent or Winter Spiral

 This is not a long standing Advent tradition but is associated with Waldorf schools in the United States.
 It has similarities to walking the labyrinth and I think is a wonderful tradition to consider establishing for your family.